 Currency rates may drop

 Money derives its power and value from the government that backs it.
 The paper money has no actual value on its own.
-Therefore, should the government that has monopoly over it collapses, its value would also go down with it.
-This has happened several times across the world, even the US had their own share of weak currency, how much more third world countries like the Philippines.
+Therefore, should the government that has a monopoly over it collapses, its value would also go down with it.
+This has happened several times across the world, even the US had their own share of a weak currency, how much more third-world countries like the Philippines.